tracy-git123/tracy-git123.github.io/projects/edaproject.md

 newdf['Water'] = newdf['Water'].fillna('12.
 Unknown')
 ```

-3. Next I did an investigation of the Ward number values by print out the unique values that were entered in that column:
+3. Next I did an investigation of the Ward number values by printing out the unique values that were entered in that column:

 ```cpp
 newdf['WardNo'].unique()